Deeksha642/nodeCrud/README.md

 # nodeCrud
-Crud api using koa js and postgres
+Crud api using koa js and postgres with authentication in update and delete api

 #output
 post